How to Use VLC to Compress/Reduce Video Size without Losing Quality

 Steps of Cutting Large Video with Winxvideo AI:

-Step 4: Click the video settings button to adjust video codec format, resolution, bit rate, frame rate, GOP, and more.
+Step 4: Click the video resolution and encoding parameter to adjust video codec format, resolution, format and more.
 Drag the Quality slider to set the final quality.
 Lower quality means smaller file size.
-Click the Done button to save the settings and close the window.

 Step 5: Hit "RUN" to have hardware finish the compressing work at up to 47x real-time faster.
 Better than VLC converter, Winxvideo AI outputs playable video even when you stop the conversion half way.